-In June, 2013, the Compensation Committee reviewed selected peer group data to assess the competitiveness of our Independent Trustee compensation.
-The data was prepared by the human resource personnel of our Advisor.
-The selected peer group included companies comparable to us based upon the following criteria: (i) total assets (selected companies with 2012 year-end total assets ranging from \$201 million to \$640 million), and; (ii) scope of operations (selected companies with investments in commercial real estate).
-The selected peer group included the following companies: Agree Realty Corp.; AmREIT; BRT Realty Trust; Getty Realty Corp.; Gladstone Commercial Corp.; MHI Hospitality Corp.; Monmouth Real Estate Investment Corp.; One Liberty Properties, Inc.; PMC Commercial Trust; Supertel Hospitality, Inc., and; UMH Properties, Inc.
+In June, 2016, the Compensation Committee reviewed selected peer group data to assess the competitiveness of our Independent Trustee compensation.
+The data was prepared by the human resource personnel of our Advisor and reviewed for accuracy and reasonableness by a third-party consultant.
+The selected peer group included companies comparable to us based upon the following criteria: (i) total assets (selected companies with 2015 year-end total assets ranging from \$144 million to \$916 million), and; (ii) scope of operations (selected companies with investments in commercial real estate).
+The selected peer group included the following companies: Agree Realty Corp; BRT Realty Trust; Getty Realty Corp.; Gladstone Commercial Corp; Sotherly Hotels; Monmouth Real Estate Investment Corp.; One Liberty Properties, Inc.; Condor (formerly Supertel Hospitality, Inc.), and; UMH Properties, Inc.

-During 2013, each Trustee who is neither an officer of the Trust nor affiliated with UHS (each an "Independent Trustee") was paid annual compensation of \$20,000 for service as a Trustee (prorated for Randall C. Stein) plus \$1,000 for attendance in person at each regular meeting of the Board of Trustees or an additional \$500 for telephonic participation.
+During 2016, each Independent Trustee was paid annual compensation of \$20,000 for service on the Board of Trustees.
+In addition, each Independent Trustee was paid \$1,000 for attendance in person at each regular meeting of the Board of Trustees, or \$500 for telephonic participation.
 An additional \$500 was paid for participation in each Committee meeting or special meeting of the Board of Trustees.
-During 2013, (i) Miles L. Berger, Lead Trustee, was compensated an additional \$2,500 for his service in that capacity, \$1,250 for his position as Nominating & Governance Committee Chairman, \$308 for his service as a temporary member of the Audit Committee (after the resignation of Audit Committee member Randall C. Stein) and \$6,500 for meeting fees; (ii) Elliot J. Sussman, M.D., Chairman of the Compensation Committee, was compensated an additional \$1,250 for his service in that capacity, \$1,250 for his service as a member of the Audit Committee and \$12,000 for meeting fees; (iii) James E. Dalton, Jr., was compensated an additional \$5,000 for his position as Chairman of the Audit Committee and \$12,000 for meeting fees, and; (iv) Randall C. Stein, who resigned as a Trustee in October, 2013, was compensated an additional \$942 for his service as a member of the Audit Committee and \$7,500 for meeting fees.
+During 2016, (i) Miles L. Berger, Lead Trustee, was compensated an additional \$2,500 for his service in that capacity, \$1,250 for his position as Nominating & Governance Committee Chairman, and \$5,000 for meeting fees; (ii) Elliot J. Sussman, M.D., Chairman of the Compensation Committee, was compensated an additional \$1,250 for his service in that capacity, \$1,250 for his service as a member of the Audit Committee and \$10,500 for meeting fees; (iii) James E. Dalton, Jr., was compensated an additional \$5,000 for his position as Chairman of the Audit Committee and \$10,500 for meeting fees, and; (iv) Robert F. McCadden was compensated an additional \$1,250 for his service as a member of the Audit Committee and \$10,000 for meeting fees.
 All travel expenses incurred in connection with their duties as Trustees were reimbursed to the Trustees.